Legislation to Advance Equality and Inclusion in Oncology Clinical Trials

 Closing the Gap

 Passing the Clinical Treatment Act and the Henrietta Lacks Enhancing Cancer Research Act will help to improve diversity in oncology clinical trials and reduce disparities among participants.
 A large portion of individuals covered by state Medicaid insurance programs are from populations who are typically underrepresented in clinical research.
-Ensuring routine costs for participation in clinical trials and studying how the federal government can remove barriers to participate will also guarantee that individuals currently without access to new and innovative therapies receive it, thus reducing health disparities and expanding treatment options for those in need.
+Ensuring routine costs for participation in clinical trials and studying how the federal government can remove barriers to participation will also guarantee that individuals currently without access to new and innovative therapies receive it, thus reducing health disparities and expanding treatment options for those in need.

 The Belmont Report